What is expected wait time?

-Moderate your call center service level
+Moderate your call center service level.

-Providing a superior experience by not rushing and taking the time to thoroughly respond to consumers’ concerns is sometimes the key to enhancing customer experience.
+Providing a superior experience by not rushing and taking the time to respond thoroughly to consumers’ concerns is sometimes the key to enhancing customer experience.

 If your call center analytics reveal that your company can reduce the service level without affecting the abandonment rate of the company, there may be other aspects that your consumers care about aside from reducing the expected waiting time.

 According to studies, 68% of customers will spend more money with a brand that delivers excellent customer service.
-They also expect a customer care representative to be courteous, educated, efficient.
+They also expect a customer care representative to be courteous, educated, and efficient.